|

 On the cold evening of 11 December 1832, Edward Biggs ventured out to find his seventeen-year-old son, Richard, and bring him home safely.
 He crossed the Town Bridge over the Stour River and headed for the Bull Ring.
 No teenager should be in town at nine o’clock on a dangerous night like this.

 The ancient village of Kidderminster, England, was facing the Industrial Revolution and all of its problems.
 Progress was causing too much change.
 Finding new tools to increase productivity was eliminating more and more good jobs.
 Cutting quality for efficiency was increasing wealth for a few and draining the life away from many others.
-And it was election time.
+And it was time for an election.

 The boy spent that Wednesday attending the hustings where political candidates stumped, and enthralled or enraged voters on the day of the big vote.
 The hustings was often the match that lit the fuse for the rioting that accompanied almost every election.
 And the public houses provided the fuel; lots of fuel.